-Sharing stories of underdog victories is by far the best part of my job, so I was recently thrilled to learn of Isaac Wright, Jr.
+Sharing stories of underdog victories is by far the best part of my job, so I was recently thrilled to learn of the work done by Isaac Wright, Jr. Learn here how Wright overturned an unfair conviction and a life sentence to later become a successful New York lawyer.

 In 1991, Wright was convicted of being a drug kingpin and sentenced to life in New Jersey state prison.
-He’d been framed and railroaded by a crooked cop, a corrupt prosecutor and a greedy judge.
+He’d been framed and railroaded by a crooked cop, a corrupt prosecutor, and a greedy judge.
+Learn here how Wright survived an unfair conviction and life in prison to later become a successful New York lawyer.

 Why’d they pick on Wright?
 For the same reasons people in powerful positions have ruined the lives of countless others — because they could.

-But they picked the wrong one in 1991.
+But they picked the wrong person when they chose Isaac Wright, Jr. in 1991.

 Wright got to work freeing himself as soon as the doors of his prison cell clanged shut.
 He started studying the law and appealed his conviction, arguing that the judge hadn’t properly instructed the jury on what a “kingpin” was.